Xander Schauffele 2023: Net Worth, Career Wins, and Endorsements

 Xander Schauffele is a professional golfer who competes on the PGA Tour.
-The American played college golf at California State University Long Beach and the San Diego State University before turning pro in 2015.
+The American played college golf at California State University Long Beach and San Diego State University before turning pro in 2015.

 During the 2020 Tokyo Olympics, Xander brought home the gold medal in golf to the United States, beating Rory Sabbatini of Slovakia.
-He dedicated the feat to his father, Stefan Schauffele, who was an Olympics hopeful himself, but was involved in an unfortunate car crash that cost him the opportunity to compete at the mega-event.
+He dedicated the feat to his father, Stefan Schauffele, who was an Olympics hopeful himself but was involved in an unfortunate car crash that cost him the opportunity to compete at the mega-event.

 Xander Schauffele: Early Life

-Xander was born to Stefan Schauffele and Chen Ping-yi on 25th October 1993.
+Xander Schauffele was born to Stefan Schauffele and Chen Ping-yi on 25th October 1993.
 Schauffele has a multicultural background with his father, Stefan, who was born in Germany to a French mother, and his mother, Chen Ping-yi, who was born in Taiwan but moved to Japan and was raised there.

 The Olympic gold medalist could have chosen to represent either Germany, France, or Chinese Taipei (Taiwan) at the Olympics.
 However, he opted to carry the US flag instead.
 Stefan has played a major part in his son's golf career, as he's the only swing coach the Olympian has ever had.

-Xander Schauffele: Net worth
+Xander Schauffele: Net Worth and Endorsements

 Xander Schauffele: Amateur career

-Schauffele played college golf for two different institutions; in his freshman year, he played for California State University Long Beach, and from his sophomore year onwards, he played at the San Diego State University.
+Schauffele played college golf for two different institutions; in his freshman year, he played for California State University Long Beach, and from his sophomore year onwards, he played at San Diego State University.
 In 2014, he became the California State Amateur champion.
 Xander had an incredible Senior year (2014-15) for his college side.
 He was the top finisher for the Aztecs in 11 events out of the 14 they competed in, with a 70.49 scoring average, which was the team's best.

 Xander Schauffele: Professional career

 Xander turned pro in 2015 and initially competed in the qualifying tournament for the Web.com Tour (now known as the Korn Ferry Tour) in December 2015.
-He finished at the 45th position (out of 152) and received full status for the developmental tour for 2016.
+He finished in the 45th position (out of 152) and received full status for the developmental tour for 2016.

 Xander enjoyed a solid start to life on the PGA Tour, winning two events in his first year; the 2017 Greenbrier Classic and the 2017 Tour Championship.
 As a result of those two wins, Schauffele bagged the Rookie of the Year award for the 2016-17 season.

-Since his incredible rookie year, Xander has added two more wins on the PGA Tour, one win on the European Tour in 2018, a Presidents Cup victory with the US Team in December 2019, and the Ryder Cup win in 2021.
+Since his incredible rookie year, Xander has added two more wins on the PGA Tour, one win on the European Tour in 2018, a Presidents Cup victory with the US Team in December 2019, and a Ryder Cup win in 2021.
 However, perhaps his most notable achievement in his career so far came in 2021 during the Tokyo Olympics.

-Xander won the gold while representing the United States, finishing on -18 to fulfill his and his father's dream.
+Schauffele won the gold while representing the United States, finishing on -18 to fulfill his and his father's dream.

 Results in The Players Championship